Theerapong/Ansible-launches-AWS-EC2/README.md

 - pip3 install dnspython

-# Prepare variables, and How to run the playbook .
+# Prepare variables, and How to run the playbooks .

 Firstly, we will run the playbook in folder "1.provision-vm", then we will run the playbook in folder "2.config-nodes".